imandra-ai/imandra-docs/notebooks-src/Tic Tac Toe with ReasonML.md

 This is a bit better - the grid looks more like a real game of Tic Tac Toe now.

-Let's also see what happens if we ask for an instance that we know shouldn't be possible - if a player is more than 1 move ahead:
+Let's also see what happens if we ask for an instance that we know shouldn't be possible - if player X is more than 1 move ahead:

 ```{.imandra .input}
 instance((game) => {